 Returning students can apply to return to their college for accommodation or move out to privately rented accommodation in Durham City.

-How do I apply for college accommodation?
+How do I apply for University accommodation?

 I have not got the college I would prefer, can I be moved?